-9-266 and 9-255 9AM-5PM Monday through Friday Also available between 6AM and 9AM through appointments only Cron is SA+P's in-house computing team, they are always incredibly responsive and doubly as helpful (and friendly!).
-As well as helping with computing set up, troubleshooting; and printing, Cron will also help with software - personal and on the MIT desktops- and keycard access.
+9AM-5PM Monday through Friday + extended hours by appointment!

+STOA is the department's in-house computing team, they are always incredibly responsive and doubly as helpful (and friendly!).
+As well as helping with computing set up, troubleshooting;

+and printing, Cron will also help with software - personal and on the MIT desktops- and keycard access.